• Locokids Home

 Riding down Broadway, Howie did a wheelie.
 His BMX became a wild pony.

-Cats turned into mountain lions, dogs were wolves and a hose twisted across the sidewalk
+Cats turned into mountain lions, dogs were wolves and a hose twisted across the sidewalk like a rattlesnake.

 Peddling around a corner, Howie ran smack dab into a grizzly bear.
 Roaring, the grizzly chased Howe up a totem pole.